antenna2/cebik/README.md

 ### Moxon Javascript Calculator

 The [Online Moxon Calculator](https://www.antenna2.net/cebik/content/moxon/moxpage.html) relied on a second `<body>` tag part way down the page to function.
-Code was updated (using ChatGPT) to remove this depdance, add the 93 ohm option and a calculate button.
+Code was updated (using ChatGPT) to remove this dependance, add the 93 ohm option and a calculate button.

 ### HTML Syntax Issues